ZojaSavkovic/memoriesandrecipes/_posts/2017-07-20-sr-kolac-od-maka.markdown

 ---
 layout: post
-title:  "Poppy Seed Cake"
+title:  "Kolac od maka"
 date:   2017-07-20 00:00:00 +0100
 categories: recipe
 ref: poppy-seed-cake
-lang: en
+lang: sr
 ---

 *Poppy seeds.
 They have this taste.
 Just like sesame seeds have their taste.
 I was intrigued when I bought a poppy seed slice at a German bakery recently.
 I then decided to search around for recipes with poppy seeds.
 A cake seemed like a sensible entry level decision.
 I have made a poppy seed cake twice now, recipe below.*